How to load & test & profile model

 esptool_py_flash_to_partition(flash "model" "${image_file}")

-The second parameter in esptool_py_flash_to_partition must be consistent with the Name field in partition.csv.
+The second parameter in esptool_py_flash_to_partition must match the Name field in partition.csv.

 dl::Model *model = new dl::Model("model", fbs::MODEL_LOCATION_IN_FLASH_PARTITION);

-The first parameter of the constructor must be consistent with the Name field in partition.csv.
+The first parameter (partition label) must match the Name field in partition.csv.

 Note

-Use idf.py app-flash instead of idf.py flash to flash only the app partition without flashing the model partition, this can reduce the flashing time.
+Flashing Optimization: Use idf.py app-flash instead of idf.py flash to flash only the application partition without re-flashing the model partition.
+This significantly reduces flashing time during development.

 Load model from sdcard